MEDICAL DEVICE REGULATION

 3. What is the EU- Switzerland mutual recognition agreement (MRA)?

 EU- Switzerland mutual recognition agreement (MRA) is a crucial agreement between the EU and Switzerland.
 It allows the bilateral trade of several goods like medical devices, heavy machines, vehicles, etc. This MRA allowed mutual recognition of conformity assessment certificates between Europe and Switzerland.

 4. What is the status of the EU-Switzerland mutual recognition agreement (MRA) for medical devices?

 MRA is not updated on May 26th, 2021.
 As a result, the new medical device regulation of the European Union, i.e., EU MDR 2017/745, is not included in MRA.
 MRA has previous directives 90/385/EEC and 93/42/EEC in the medical chapter.

 5. What are the consequences of this MRA status on the Swiss manufacturers/authorised representative who wants to place their products on the EU market?

 From now on, Switzerland will be treated like a third-world country by the European Union.
-For manufacturers & authorised representatives based in Switzerland will need to appoint an EU Authorised representative in EU and followed EU-MDR 207/745 to place medical devices on the EU market.
+Manufacturers & authorised representatives based in Switzerland will need to appoint an EU Authorised representative in the EU and followed EU-MDR 207/745 to place medical devices on the EU market.
 Medical devices will need to undergo conformity assessment procedures by Notified Bodies in the EU to get CE certificates.
 All the existing CE certificates based on directives 90/385/EEC and 93/42/EEC under the MRA will not be considered valid in the European Union.